 In Exodus Desktop, you can identify the network of a token by the network badge and the network logo.

-In the wallet, you can find the network badge and logo next to the asset logo.
+Inside the tokens the wallet, you can find the network badge and logo next to the asset logo.

 Web3 Wallet